rich-newman/typescript-analyzer-eslint-prettier/docs/setupvue.md

 **The TypeScript Analyzer can use this ESLint configuration, and show linting errors in the code windows and Error List.**

 **To enable this** you need to add .vue files to the list of files the Analyzer handles.
 To do this go to Tools/Options/TypeScript Analyzer/ESLint and under 'File extensions to lint' add ',vue' to the existing list.
 After the change the 'File extensions to lint' setting should look like 'js,jsx,ts,tsx,mjs,cjs,vue'.
+All other settings on this screen should be set to the defaults.
+In particular settings 'Enable local config' and 'Enable local node_modules' should be set to True.

 **To test this is working**, in a Standalone JavaScript/TypeScript Vue Project open file src/App.vue.
 On lines 12-14 currently there is a 'components' property of an object defined, with value `{ HelloWorld }`.
 If you change the name here to, say, `HelloVueWorld` then you should see linting errors for the file including a [vue/no-unused-components error which comes from the plugin](https://eslint.vuejs.org/rules/no-unused-components.html).
 Errors in the template or style section will also be shown correctly.